ONE of Scotland’s leading young rock bands has been unveiled as the first headliner for this summer’s Tall Ships Races in Lerwick.

 Thomson, now based just outside Edinburgh, has been busy producing records for other artists, working on film soundtracks and touring with various acts including Karine Polwart.

-She is currently producing a track with London-Bengali artist Bishi and writing a new commission for Glasgow’s Tectonics Festival.
+She is currently producing a track with London-Bengali artist Bishi and writing a new commission for Shetland’s Tectonics Festival.

 “Never a dull moment,” she says.
 “I’m really looking forward to being a part of the Tall Ships celebrations in Lerwick.
 It will be very special indeed.”